queueit/QueueIT.Security-ColdFusion/README.md

 # QueueIT.Security-ColdFusion
-Queue-it KnownUser integration in Cold Fusion
+Queue-it KnownUser integration in ColdFusion

 In order to user this code please follow below steps